microsoft/vstest-docs/RFCs/0010-Source-Information-For-Discovered-Tests.md

 To disable the feature, restore backup file in the Visual Studio location mentioned in (2) and run step (7)

 Note that for perf improvement to show up, the test adapter needs to be updated to honor 'CollectSourceInformation' flag.
+In MSTest adapter this functionality has been added in v1.2.0-beta.